 My Hometown – Huntington Beach, California

 Great father.
 Good friend.
-Decent writer.
+Decent writer/trader.
 Lacking husband.
 Solid drummer.
 Sometimes funny.
 Often A-hole.
 Terrible poker player.
 Too smart.
 Punk rock.
 Work in an ice cream shop.

 Still with me?
 Want to know more?
 Okay, let’s break it down.

 When I was young, my mantra was never get married, never have children – something I boasted proudly to anyone who’d listen.